service-cloud-voice/examples-from-doc/DigitalVoice/flows/README.md

 Reset the queue and service channel in “Default to Queue” and “Routing to same agent” Action.
 This is required so that the flows are pointing to right queue and service channels in your org.
 Open “Default to Queue” Action and reset “Service Channel” and “Queue Id”.
 For Service Channel, delete the Phone and then add Phone again.
-For Queue ID, delete the “WhatsApp Fallback Queue” and then add “WhatsApp Fallback Queue” again.
+For Queue ID, delete the “WhatsApp Queue” and then add “WhatsApp Queue” again.
 Click on Done.
 Repeat the same steps for “Routing to same agent” Action and then click “Save As” to save the flow.
 Activate the flow.